iandersonalmeida/book-purchasing-system/README.md

 Currently, the system is focused on isolating and perfecting a single subdomain.

 ### Bounded Context: Catalog
 Following DDD's tactical design patterns, I have the following patterns: Entities, Value Objects, Aggregates, Repositories, and Domain Services.
-Applying these patterns, I have a elementary domain model:
+Applying these patterns, I have that elementary domain model:

 * **Catalog Domain Model (UML):**
   ![Catalog UML Model](docs/domain-model-for-catalog-context.PNG)